 The country as a whole is working to improve health care outcomes while decreasing costs by gradually shifting away from a pay-for-procedure model to pay-for-performance.
 This new paradigm values healthy outcomes over the number of tests, surgeries and other interventions performed.
 This shift, along with the demographics of aging baby boomers requiring more medical care in their later years, is causing an increased demand for healthcare managers.

-The U.S. Bureau of Labor Statistics (BLS) projects a 17% increase in employment of medical and health service managers from 2014 to 2024.
-This is a faster growth rate than the predicted for the average of all occupations over the same decade.
+The U.S. Bureau of Labor Statistics (BLS) projects a 20% increase in employment of medical and health service managers from 2016 to 2026.
+This projected job growth rate is significantly faster than the average growth rate for all other occupations (7%).
 Healthcare is truly a rapidly growing field with a number of job opportunities.

 Also referred to as healthcare administrators, healthcare managers are responsible for ensuring that the day-to-day operations of their healthcare facilities run as smoothly and efficiently as possible.
 This includes ongoing, daily communication with healthcare providers and department heads, as well as regular reporting to investors and boards of directors.
 Some of the more routine aspects of this position include configuring staff work schedules and supervising assistant managers.